Aravind8555/crop-yield-prediction/README.md

-# Crop Yield Prediction Using Machine Learning
+# Crop Yield Prediction Using AI Approach

 This project predicts crop yield using:
 - Real-time weather data